JJNod88/jjn-pp2-tbc/README.md

 * Result: Pass

 Action: User clicks on any of five icons
-* Expected: User incriments by one if user wins
+* Expected: User increments by one if user wins
 * Result: Pass

 Action: User clicks on any of five icons
-* Expected: Comp incriments by one if user loses
+* Expected: Comp increments by one if user loses
 * Result: Pass

 Action: User clicks on any of five icons
-* Expected: No incriments if it is a draw
+* Expected: No increments if it is a draw
 * Result: Pass

 Action: User reaches a score of 10 first
 * Expected: Score resets.
-User Round score incriments by 1
+User Round score increments by 1
 * Result: Pass

 Action: Comp reaches a score of 10 first
 * Expected: Score resets.
-Comp Round score incriments by 1
+Comp Round score increments by 1
 * Result: Pass

 Action: User reaches a score of 3 rounds first